2022 Northeastern U.S. serial shooter

-Shortly before midnight on March 13, 2022, it was announced that a lone gunman had shot three homeless men in Washington D.C. between March 3 and March 9, wounding two and killing one.
-He then shot two additional homeless men in New York City on March 12, wounding one and killing the other.
-The fatal shooting in New York City, caught on tape, shows a man inspecting a homeless man sleeping on a sleeping bag on a sidewalk cornering a building or outpost, then pointing a gun towards the man's upper body, and opening fire.
+In March of 2022, a man shot five homeless men in Washington, D.C., and New York City, wounding three and killing two.
+Shortly before midnight on March 13, 2022, the New York and District of Columbia police departments announced that they believed a single person was responsible for the attacks.
+The fatal shooting in New York City, caught on tape, shows a man inspecting a homeless man sleeping on a sidewalk cornering a building, then pointing a gun towards the man's upper body and opening fire.

-On March 15, a 30-year-old resident of Washington, D.C., was arrested in connection with the attacks.
-Authorities suspect that the attacks could possibly have targeted homeless individuals, although it has not yet been officially ruled as the main motive by any authority figures, nor were any hate crime charges filed.
+On March 15, Gerald Brevard, a 30-year-old resident of Washington, D.C., was arrested in connection with the attacks.
+Authorities suspect that the attacks could possibly have targeted homeless individuals, although as of April 2024, it has not been officially ruled as the main motive by any authority figures, nor were any hate crime charges filed.

 Attacks

-One man was shot on March 3 at around 4:00 am and another shot on March 8 around 1:20 am, with both injuries occurring in Northeast Washington, D.C., and being described as non-threatening injuries.
+One man was shot on March 3, 2022, at around 4:00 a.m. and another was shot on March 8 around 1:20 a.m., with both attacks occurring in Northeast Washington, D.C., and the injuries described as non-life-threatening.
 On March 9, an officer responding to a tent fire discovered a man dead inside due to multiple gunshot and stab wounds.
 The man was later identified as 54-year-old Morgan Holmes.

-Then, on March 12, a man was shot in the arm in New York City while asleep at about 4:30 am, the victim woke up and screamed at the perpetrator "What are you doing?" before the perpetrator fled the scene.
-Later another man was found dead with gunshot wounds to his head and neck, with video footage of the attack showing the perpetrator approaching the victim and kicking him several times before opening fire.
-Gunfire was reported by witnesses around 6 a.m.
+On March 12, a man was shot in the arm in New York City while asleep at about 4:30 a.m., the victim woke up and screamed at the man, "What are you doing?" before the shooter fled the scene.
+Later, another man was found dead with gunshot wounds to his head and neck, with video footage of the attack showing the attacker approaching the victim and kicking him several times before opening fire.
+Witnesses reported gunfire around 6:00 a.m.
 The victim was identified as Gambian native Abdoulaye Coulibaly.